 Lease of vessels.
-The Group has long-term operating lease contracts for 2 ice-class vessels.
-The operating lease agreements expire through to 2020 and 2021.
+The Group has long-term operating lease contracts for two ice-class vessels.
+The operating lease agreements expire in 2020 and 2021.

 Insurance.
 The insurance industry in the Russian Federation is in the process of development, and some forms of insurance protection common in developed markets are not yet generally available at commercially acceptable terms.
 The Group has limited coverage for its mining, processing, transportation and power generating facilities for business interruption or for third-party liabilities in respect of property or environmental damage arising from accidents on the Group’s property or relating to the Group’s operations.
 Management understands that until the Group obtains adequate insurance coverage there is a risk that the loss or destruction of certain operating assets could have a material adverse effect on the Group’s operations and financial position.